ArtisanMobile/devdocs/_posts/2014-02-27-proguard-for-android.md

 The primary difference is that we need exceptions for the method signatures of methods in your activities that take a View as an argument.
 This is so that we can provide our automatic instrumentation of your app via AspectJ for collecting analytics events.

 {% highlight bash %}
-# You might already have these
+# You might already have this
--keep public class * extends android.app.Activity
--keep public class * extends android.app.Service

 # Keep method signatures for methods that are matched via AspectJ for Artisan analytics events
 -keepclassmembers class * extends android.content.Context {
     public void *(android.view.View);